António Maria Baptista

 When he was lieutenant, he fought in Portuguese Mozambique, during the wars of pacification against the Vátuas, led by Gungunhana.
 He was promoted to colonel in 1917.
 He fought the monarchist uprising of 1919, and was nominated Minister of War in the same year.
 He, then, distinguished himself during a series of violent strikes, and a year later was nominated and became President of the Ministry (Prime Minister), on 8 March 1920.
 He died suddenly while in office, after a Council of Ministers reunion, on 6 June 1920.

-He was posthumously promoted to general and was decorated with the Grand Cross of the Order of the Tower and Sword.
+He was posthumously promoted to general.
+He was decorated with the Grand Cross of the Order of the Tower and Sword on 3 June 1920.